 The FAFSA is the same application that is used nationwide for federal aid and other state and campus-based aid.
 The application has both a paper and electronic version and can be filed beginning October 1.
 The deadline for filing a FAFSA application for these awards is March 2.

 For the purpose of applying to the Cal Grant Program, we would encourage all applicants to file an electronic application through FAFSA on the Web at FAFSA

 Paper versions of the FAFSA are available at high schools, career centers, libraries, and college financial aid offices.
 Copies can also be obtained from the Federal Student Aid Information Center at 1-800-433-3243.

 All Applicants Must File a Cal Grant GPA Verification Form

 Applicants may obtain a Cal Grant GPA Verification Form from high schools and college financial aid offices.
 Applicants may also obtain this form by calling the California Student Aid Commission at (888) 224-7268 or go online to www.csac.ca.gov

 .
 Forms are generally made available by late Fall.

 When will I be told whether I have received an award?

-CSAC will send an email or letter to all potentially eligible applicants requesting completion of Cal Grant C Supplement form on-line via WebGrants for students.
+CSAC will send an email or letter to all potentially eligible applicants requesting the completion of Cal Grant C Supplement form online via WebGrants for students.
 Applicants will have 30 days from the date of the email or letter to complete the supplement form.
 CSAC will send out award offers by the end of June.